A topic from the subject of Biochemistry in Chemistry.

 Overview

 Signal transduction is the process by which cells communicate with each other and with their environment.
-It is a complex process that involves a number of different molecules and pathways.
+It's a complex process involving numerous molecules and pathways.
+This communication is crucial for coordinating cellular activities and responding to external stimuli.

 Key Points

-• Signal transduction begins with the binding of a ligand to a receptor protein.
+• Signal transduction begins with the binding of a ligand (a signaling molecule) to a specific receptor protein on the cell surface or within the cell.

-• Signal transduction plays an important role in a variety of cellular processes, including cell growth, differentiation, and apoptosis.
+• Signal transduction plays a vital role in numerous cellular processes, including cell growth, differentiation (specialization), apoptosis (programmed cell death), and immune responses.

 Role of Second Messengers